Compare Conveyancing Solicitor Quotes

 • Check their timescales: Solicitors may handle other more complex cases with urgent deadlines which can push your ordinary conveyancing to the bottom of the in-tray.
 Some solicitors work in small practices and have trouble providing continuity of service if they go on holiday.
 However, don’t assume that a large conveyancing firm will offer a faster service.
 Always check reviews and speak to the solicitor or conveyancer before instructing.
 Read our guide 10 questions to ask a conveyancing solicitor.

-How to find a solicitor for conveyancing
+How to choose a solicitor for conveyancing

 Choosing the right conveyancer or solicitor is crucial for a smooth property transaction.
 Key factors to consider include: